MicrosoftDocs/memdocs/memdocs/intune/fundamentals/what-is-intune.md

 :::image type="content" source="./media/what-is-intune/what-is-intune.png" alt-text="Image that shows features and benefits of Microsoft Intune.":::

 Microsoft Intune is a cloud-based endpoint management solution.
-It manages user access and simplifies app & device management across your many devices, including mobile devices, desktop computers, and virtual endpoints.
+It manages user access and simplifies app and device management across your many devices, including mobile devices, desktop computers, and virtual endpoints.

 You can protect access and data on organization-owned and users personal devices.
 And, Intune has compliance and reporting features that support a [Zero Trust security model](/security/zero-trust/zero-trust-overview).